 The process of selling your books to them is pretty easy.
 All you have to do is take your old books to your local Half Price Books store, and they’ll give you cash in return.

-When buying your used books, the primary factors they consider are condition and supply and demand.
+When buying used books, the primary factors they consider are condition and supply and demand.
 An offer will only be made once they see the book in person and accept it in their inventory.

 If you’re looking for the best place to sell textbooks online, look no further than Books Run.
 They let you sell, buy, or even rent new and used books.
-To get started with selling your old books, all you have to do is to enter the ISBN number of the book you wish to sell and hit search.
+To get started with selling your old books, all you have to do is enter the ISBN number of the book you wish to sell and hit search.

 3. Book Finder

 If you’re shopping for the best rates, Book Finder can help you do just that.
 Once you enter your book's ISBN, the site will aggregate offers you can receive from various bookstores letting you see the best price you can get.

 What’s really cool is that the price they quote you is the price you will really get in your pocket because there are no hidden fees.
 Shipping costs are included too.
 Book Finder is the best place to sell textbooks online for the most cash!

 Textbooks are among the millions of items sold on Amazon.
 You can make a sale on Amazon as an independent seller which would require you to create your own listing.
 Then you'll pay for and manage shipping to the buyer, or Amazon can handle this at one of their fulfillment centers.

 Amazon also charges fees, which will be worth keeping in mind when calculating your margins.